yuriy77k/Voting-Contract/README.md

 After vote finishing user should call `refundPayment` to refund payment and update proposal voting results.

-Ballot contract could be destroyed when one year passed after the end of a vote.
+Ballot contract could be destroyed (to clear blockchain from unused data) when one year passed after the end of a vote.

 For convinient monitoring contrat generate two events: